With the Peace & Justice Center of Vermont

 “History, despite its wrenching pain, cannot be unlived, but if faced with courage, need not be lived again”.
 (Maya Angelou)

-My years of reading and watching documentaries (like all the episodes of Eyes on the Prize,13th), and facing this history and our legacy, takes courage.
+My years of reading and watching documentaries (like all the episodes of Eyes on the Prize and 13th), and facing this history and our legacy, takes courage.
 It also takes acceptance.
 I have accepted the power of the lies, the insidiousness of the whitewashed versions of happy slaves, the hysteria that white women have to be protected from Black men, the “science” of brain, bone, teeth measurements to determine intellect, the absolute humiliation for us all of stereotypes and misinformation.

 This trip to Alabama was merciful—50 degrees, the museums and sites were not crowded so we could walk through the Memorial at our own pace with our thoughts and wonder.
 It was also heartbreaking.
 Bryan Stevenson, founder and Executive Director of the Equal Justice Initiative, writes in Just Mercy: A Story of Justice and Redemption, “There is a strength, a power even, in understanding brokenness, because embracing our brokenness creates a need and desire for mercy, and perhaps a corresponding need to show mercy.”